Wong Kar-wai: Developing style (1990–1994)

-For his next film, Wong decided to move away from the crime trend in Hong Kong cinema, to which he felt indifferent.
+In his next film, Wong moved away from the crime trend in Hong Kong cinema, to which he felt indifferent.
 He was eager to make something unique, and the financial success of As Tears Go By made this possible.
-Developing a more personal project than his previous film, Wong picked the 1960s as a setting – evoking an era that he remembered well and had a "special feeling" for.
+Developing a more personal project than his previous film, Wong picked the 1960s as its setting, evoking an era he remembered well and had a "special feeling" for.
 Days of Being Wild focuses on a disillusioned young adult named Yuddy and those around him.
 There is no straightforward plot or obvious genre, but Stephen Teo sees it as a film about the "longing for love".
-Andy Lau, Maggie Cheung, and Jacky Cheung rejoined Wong for his second film, while Leslie Cheung was cast in the central role.
+Andy Lau, Maggie Cheung, and Jacky Cheung rejoined Wong for the film, while Leslie Cheung was cast in the central role.
 Hired as cinematographer was Christopher Doyle, who became one of Wong's most important collaborators, photographing his next six films.

 With its popular stars, Days of Being Wild was expected to be a mainstream picture; instead it was a character piece, more concerned with mood and atmosphere than narrative.
 Released in December 1990, the film earned little at the box office and divided critics.
-Despite this, it won five Hong Kong Film Awards, and received some attention internationally.
+It won five Hong Kong Film Awards, and received some attention internationally.
 With its experimental narrative, expressive camerawork, and themes of lost time and love, Days of Being Wild is described by film critic Peter Brunette as the first typical "Wong Kar-wai film".
 It has since gained a reputation as one of Hong Kong's finest releases.
-Its initial failure was disheartening for the director, and he could not gain funding for his next project – a planned sequel.
+Its initial failure was disheartening for Wong, and he could not gain funding for his next project, a planned sequel.